redox132/REST_API/README.md

     lightweight, file-based SQLite database
     RESTful API structure (GET, POST, PUT, DELETE) jSON request and response format
-    errors and exceptions are always caught and retruned in json organized codebase with separation of concerns
+    errors and exceptions are always caught and retruned in json (this will provide clear errors for the caller) organized codebase with separation of concerns
-    used PDO in case database changes, > 90 of code stays the same immune against sql injections
+    used PDO in case database changes, > 90 of code stays the same in case the database changes immune against sql injections
-    can PATCH data visa the query string.
-See bellow
+    logs all request in a log file supports pagination and filtering (id or email) supports cors for cross origin requests

-#  docs
+#  Docs
 Note: i used curl thoughout the project testing. it's build in and used for quicly getting statred.
 Yet, not the best choice.

     $ curl http://localhost:8000/users  // this will get all users. friendly Error, if no table exist or no data were returned from tha database or the table is empty